Home > Why CLT?

-One of the major advantages of X-LAM is its inherent fire resistance.
+One of the major advantages of Cross Laminated Timber (X-LAM) is its inherent fire resistance.
 The panels can be designed to accommodate substantial fire resistance and unlike steel remains structurally stable when subjected to high temperatures.
 X-LAM panels can be produced with fire resistances of 30, 60 and 90 minutes.

 X-LAM has aesthetic appeal and is available in a wide variety of surface finishes.
 Higher quality finishes can be used where an exposed timber finish is desirable, while lower quality finishes can be specified where panels are hidden.
 Openings can also be pre-cut or routed in the factory for windows, doors or services.

 Cross Laminated Timber is factory manufactured to exceptional levels of accuracy to ensure minimal defects.
 This improves construction and project delivery time, reduces costs, saves money and maximises efficiency on all levels.
 Key benefits of using X-LAM are: